apigee/iloveapis2015-hmac-httpsignature/httpsig/client/Readme.md

 ```
 {
-  "app.name" : "HttpSigApp",
-  "apiproduct.name" : "HttpSigProduct",
-  "signature" : {
-    "keyId" : "CONSUMER_KEY_HERE",
-    "algorithm" : "rsa-sha256",
-    "headers" : "(request-target) date user-agent"
-  },
-  "verification": {
-    "isValid" : "false",
-    "requiredAlgorithm" : "rsa-sha1",
-    "requiredHeaders" : "",
-    "timeskew" : "",
-    "signingBase" : "",
-    "computedSignature" : "",
   "error" : "algorithm used in signature (rsa-sha256) is not as required (rsa-sha1)"
 }
-}
 ```

-Notice  that the "isValid" property is false in this response.

 ### Example 8: create and send an RSA signature using rsa-sha1